 HR checklist actions:

-- Make L&D an organizational priority: one of the most frequently mentioned factors in new hires accepting an offer is the opportunity for professional development.
+- Make L&D an organisational priority: one of the most frequently mentioned factors in new hires accepting an offer is the opportunity for professional development.
 This benefit is a significant factor in long-term employee retention.
-As such, make L&D an organizational priority providing an adequate budget, resources and support.
-In terms of resources, consider whether it will be more cost-effective to facilitate in-house training and workshops or will be a better strategic decision to utilize vendors, thereby freeing up the time of internal L&D staff to work on other initiatives.
+As such, make L&D an organisational priority providing an adequate budget, resources and support.
+In terms of resources, consider whether it will be more cost-effective to facilitate in-house training and workshops or will be a better strategic decision to utilise vendors, thereby freeing up the time of internal L&D staff to work on other initiatives.

 Looking for a better way to track employee learning and development and measure your training investment?
 Take a look at intelliHR’s learning and development tools and analytics.